 His belief developed as he was the eyewitness of numerous non-forecasted rainfall events during the summer months at the time of "Project U.A.E.
 1".

-His long experience in the Americas, the Gulf States, the Middle East and Africa, seasoned with strong management experience and in-depth knowledge of the International markets brings discipline and confidence for growth to our organization.
+His long experience in America, the Gulf States, the Middle East and Africa, seasoned with strong management experience and in-depth knowledge of the International markets brings discipline and confidence for growth to our organization.